rumkin/plant/readme.md

 ### Difference from Express

-The first: middlewares are called handlers.
-Plant is an object (not a function), it has no `listen` method at all.
-Request and Response objects are not ancestors of http.IncomingMessage and http.ServerResponse.
+Well middlewares are calling handlers (because it shorter).
+Plant is an object (not a function).
+Plant could not listening connection itself and has no `listen` method for that.
+Request and Response objects are not ancestors of native Node.js's `http.IncomingMessage` and `http.ServerResponse`.

 Request object has `domains` property instead of `subdomains` and has *all* parts of host from tld zone:

 ```javascript
 req.domains; // -> ['com', 'github', 'api'] for api.github.com